Tableau Software (DATA) Q3 2017 Results - Earnings Call Transcript

 Clarke Jeffries - KeyBanc Capital Markets, Inc.

-Hi.
-This is Clarke Jeffries on for Brent.
-Just for Adam, if I could dig in a little bit more on the sort of HyPer TAM expansion, sort of wondering, as more customers get their hands on it, whether you're seeing it as possibly taking over analytic workloads from maybe legacy or other systems in their environments, whether you see the potential that it can bring those workloads into Tableau, and whether or not that has sort of an enterprise focus or whether you're seeing more and more small customers that have giant data sets and they have to rely on maybe another provider for that scale.
+Hi, this is Clarke Jeffries on for Brent.
+Just for Adam, if I could dig in a little bit more on the HyPer TAM expansion, I'm wondering, as more customers get their hands on it, whether you're seeing it as possibly taking over analytic workloads from maybe legacy or other systems in their environments, whether you see the potential that it can bring those workloads into Tableau, and whether or not that has an enterprise focus or whether you're seeing more and more small customers that have giant data sets and they have to rely on maybe another provider for that scale.

 Adam Selipsky - Tableau Software, Inc.

 I think we are seeing more and more customers who are on legacy BI systems start to talk about not just adding Tableau for new workloads, but over time, and it would be a process, actually making Tableau the standard for all their analytics or BI needs.
 I think that's not just driven by HyPer.
-It's really driven by the capabilities of the end-to-end platform, so it will be HyPer, which will be a better, faster data engine.
+It's really driven by the capabilities of the end-to-end platform.
+So it will be HyPer, which will be a better, faster data engine.
 I think it will be Maestro, which expands the platform into data preparation.
-It will be all of the smart analytics that we continue to build, new geo-spatial capabilities, et cetera, et cetera, a lot of other areas.
+It will be all of the smart analytics that we continue to build, new geospatial capabilities, et cetera, et cetera, a lot of other areas.

-With all of those overall feature and capability improvements, and as customers deploy Tableau deeper and deeper, I think we are starting to see more and more of them say, okay, the time is coming where we may just stop using or rip out some of these old systems.
+With all of those overall feature and capability improvements, and as customers deploy Tableau deeper and deeper, I think we are starting to see more and more of them say okay, the time is coming where we may just stop using or rip out some of these old systems.
 So that being said, some of those old BI systems were painful and complex to deploy, and they can be painful and complex to rip out.
-So do not expect that to happen overnight, but I think you can kind of start to see the rock getting rolling in that direction over time.
+So we do not expect that to happen overnight, but I think you can start to see the rock getting rolling in that direction over time.

 Clarke Jeffries - KeyBanc Capital Markets, Inc.

-Great.
-Great.
-And for Tom, I was wondering if whether there is some sort of contract duration, billings duration dynamic happening with the long-term deferred revenue build, and whether we could reasonably expect the same kind of long-term deferred revenue growth in the fourth quarter with sort of (57:16) enterprise seasonality of ELAs or longer contract agreements?
+Great, great.
+And for Tom, I was wondering whether there's some sort of contract duration, billings duration dynamic happening with the long-term deferred revenue build, and whether we could reasonably expect the same kind of long-term deferred revenue growth in the fourth quarter with enterprise seasonality of ELAs or longer contract agreements?

 Thomas Edward Walker - Tableau Software, Inc.

 Yes.
-Hey, Brent (sic) [Clarke] (57:23).
+Hi, Brent (sic) [Clarke].
 This is Tom.
-Yeah, overall, no, I wouldn't expect a dynamic change there.
-And in fact, I think Damon commented on this before, is a lot of our contracts, even if they're multiyear kind of contracts, are building annual installments.
+Overall, no, I wouldn't expect a dynamic change there.
+And in fact, I think Damon commented on this before.
+A lot of our contracts, even if they're multiyear contracts, are billed in annual installments.
 So you're not going to see that buildup in the deferred revenue, long-term revenue, because we're billing as part of the contract.
 So people are contractually obligated for multiple years, but we're billing them on an annual basis.
-So I wouldn't expect a big uptick in that, so much as, kind of, the off balance sheet backlog of contracts that are just not invoiced yet.
+So I wouldn't expect a big uptake in that, so much as the off-balance sheet backlog of contracts that are just not invoiced yet.

 Clarke Jeffries - KeyBanc Capital Markets, Inc.